 Trader or analyst?

-At first, all newcomers who come to the exchange think that the main character here is the trader.
+All newcomers to the exchange initially believe that the trader is the main player.

-A trader Wikipedia interprets it - is a person who trades on his own initiative and tries to make a profit on speculative transactions.
+A trader , as defined by Wikipedia , is a person who trades on their own initiative and seeks to profit from speculative transactions.

 Their task is to make a decision on a specific transaction and support it after the order is opened, ensuring risk insurance.